eipp/smm-architect/README.md

 ## 📄 License

-This project is proprietary software.
+This project is proprietary software released under the SMM Architect Proprietary License.
 See [LICENSE](LICENSE) for details.

 ## 🙋‍♀️ Support